Aetolian League: Army of the Aetolian League

-The Aetolian warfare style relied more on mobile light infantry forces similar to peltasts and other skirmisher units rather than to the hoplite phalanx model.
-A few illustrations of the early 3rd century BC still show a small round pelte shield in use but by the mid-3rd century BC it has been replaced by the thyreos.
-Thyreophoroi were usually distinguished from both skirmishers and the phalanx and seem to have operated in a role intermediate between the two types.
+Aetolians were known more for their mobile light infantry forces like peltasts and other skirmisher units rather than their hoplites.
+From the 270s onwards, much like the rest of Greece, the emergence of the shield known as the thyreos was incorporated into Aetolian warfare and a new type of troop was developed.
+The thyreophoroi were a mixture of evolved peltasts and light hoplites, carrying the thureos shield, a thrusting spear and javelins.Thyreophoroi were distinguished from both skirmishers and the phalanx and seem to have operated in a role intermediate between the two types.
 They often supported light troops and seemed to be capable of operating in a similar manner to peltasts.
 They were mobile and could rapidly advance over varied terrain.
 According to Plutarch, they could fight as skirmishers and then fall back, assume spears and tighten the ranks, forming a phalanx.
+At the Battle of Panium in 200 BC, the supreme command of the Ptolemaic forces was held by the mercenary general Scopas of Aetolia, who brought with him 6,500 Aetolian mercenaries; 6,000 infantry and 500 cavalry.

-The Aetolian League became well known for its cavalry and, by the end of the 3rd century, they were considered the best in Greece.
-Despite this fact, cavalry remained only a small proportion of its total military force.
-We can deduce this from the 400 cavalry accompanying 3,000 foot on campaign in 218 BC.
+The Aetolian League became well known for its cavalry by the end of the 3rd century, even though, the cavalry remained only a small proportion of its total military force; 400 cavalry accompanied 3,000 foot on a campaign in 218 BC.
 All we know of specific organisation is a reference to oulamoi, small squadrons of uncertain strength.

-A Pirate State?
+At the start of the Battle of Cynoscephalae (197 BC) the Romans were forced into a retreat off the summit by the Macedonians, but they were not completely pushed off the hills due to the intervantion of the Aetolian cavalry.
+At this battle Flamininus had about 26,000 men, consisting of two full legions with the support of 6,000 infantry and 400 cavalry from the Aetolian League.